-There will be no RAeS Icarus Cup taking place in 2014, however an independent human powered flying rally is being organised by the British Human Powered Flying Club(BHPFC) at Lasham Airfield from 28th June to 6th July 2014.
+There will be no RAeS Icarus Cup taking place in 2015, however a human powered flying rally is being organised by the British Human Powered Flying Club(BHPFC) at Lasham Airfield from Sat 25th July to Sun 2nd Aug 2015.

 Visitors were able to see the aircraft that had been designed, engineered and constructed as well as watch as the pilots pedaled their aircraft to get airborne.
 Flying took place daily between 06.00-09.00 and 18.00-22.00 daily on most days as weather permitted.

 Follow @AeroSociety (#IcarusCup2013) and the Royal Aeronautical Society Facebook page for up to date information and we'll be posting regular reports on the Society news pages.